-Described landmarks of Brunei
+Wonders of Brunei

 If you see this after your page is loaded completely, leafletJS files are missing.

-Now an energy-rich sultanate, for centuries a important trading port in the South China Sea, Brunei has taken a different direction than its Persian Gulf peers.
+Now an energy-rich sultanate, for centuries an important trading port in the South China Sea, Brunei has taken a different direction than its Persian Gulf peers.
 Immigration is restricted, and Brunei’s hydrocarbon wealth is invested conservatively, mostly outside the country.

 Although its early history is obscure, Brunei was known to be trading with and paying tribute to China in the 6th century.
 It then came under Hindu influence for a time through allegiance to the Majapahit Empire, based in Java.
 When the ships of the expedition of Ferdinand Magellan anchored off Brunei in 1521, the fifth sultan, the great Bolkiah, controlled practically the whole of Borneo, the Sulu Archipelago, and neighboring islands.